Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Introduction

 \section{Introduction}

-Reasoning-oriented large models, exemplified by o1 and DeepSeek-R1, have demonstrated significant scalability across a wide range of complex tasks \cite{openai2024openaio1card,guo2025deepseek,comanici2025gemini}.
+Large Reasoning models, exemplified by o1 and DeepSeek-R1, have demonstrated significant scalability across a wide range of complex tasks~\cite{openai2024openaio1card,DeepSeekAI2025DeepSeekR1IR,comanici2025gemini}.
 As model scale and training paradigms evolve, further enhancement of reasoning capabilities increasingly relies on stable, verifiable, and scalable training signals.
-Reinforcement Learning (RL) and its application in verifiable reward settings have been proven to yield critical gains \cite{schulman2017proximalpolicyoptimizationalgorithms,shao2024deepseekmath,hu2025reinforce++}, yet training efficiency is highly constrained by the supply of large-scale, low-noise supervision and feedback.
+Reinforcement Learning (RL) and its application in verifiable reward settings have been proven to yield critical gains~\cite{schulman2017proximalpolicyoptimizationalgorithms,DBLP:journals/corr/abs-2402-03300,hu2024openrlhf}, yet training efficiency is highly constrained by the supply of large-scale, low-noise supervision and feedback.

-Among various verifiable training signals, logical reasoning tasks possess unique advantages: their semantics and constraints can be formally expressed, answers are programmatically verifiable, and they can be organized as task families \cite{liu2025logicalreasoninglargelanguage}.
+Among various verifiable training signals, logical reasoning tasks possess unique advantages: their semantics and constraints can be formally expressed, answers are programmatically verifiable, and they can be organized as task families~\cite{DBLP:journals/corr/abs-2502-09100}.
 This enables explicit control over structural variations and difficulty gradients at the task level, providing verifiable training signals with lower noise.
 We further view logical tasks as a testbed for general reasoning primitives: by minimizing reliance on domain-specific knowledge, they isolate core challenges such as symbolic manipulation, constraint propagation, and multi-step deduction, making them highly suitable for learning from intermediate reasoning steps and optimizing reasoning trajectories under verifiable rewards.
-Existing research has shown positive results in small-scale (mostly less than $10^2$~task families) logical task synthesis and training\cite{liu2025synlogic,chen2025enigmata,stojanovski2025reasoninggymreasoningenvironments}.
-However, when targeting larger scales and long-term sustainable scaling, automatically synthesizing high-quality, verifiable, and evolvable logical reasoning task families with minimal human intervention remains a key bottleneck for the continued expansion of reasoning models.
+Existing research has shown positive results in small-scale (mostly less than $10^2$~task families) logical task synthesis and training~\cite{liu2025synlogic,chen2025enigmata,stojanovski2025reasoning}.
+Scaling to larger, sustained regimes still requires minimally supervised synthesis of high-quality, verifiable, and evolvable task families, which remains a key bottleneck.